Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Here’s an overview of these tools; I’ll discuss them in more detail in a future post.

 That said, there is always a risk of employees losing their mobile devices, which would leave potentially sensitive content exposed.
-Enabling Mobile Device Management in your Office 365 lets you wipe compromised company devices remotely.
+Set up Basic Mobility and Security lets you wipe compromised company devices remotely.

 Does your company have a bring-your-own-device policy?
 In this case, I highly recommend enabling Mobile Application Management with Intune.
-This allows your employees to work with company content in a secure manner.
+This allows your employees to work with company content securely.
 If a user loses their personal device, MAM ensures that only the OneDrive app will be deleted, leaving personal content, such as images, untouched.

 OneDrive has come from a dark place.
 I won’t get into the details, but suffice it to say that there was a time when I advised clients against using OneDrive.
 Those days are finally behind us.